 <Signer> [Optional]

 The identity of the signer expressed as a sequence of SAML attributes using the saml:AttributeStatementType complex type.
-If this element is present, then the signing service MUST verify that the authenticated identity of the signer is consistent with the attributes in this element.
+If this element is present, then the Signing Service MUST verify that the authenticated identity of the signer is consistent with the attributes in this element.

 <IdentityProvider> [Required]